 The Revised Teachings on Righteousness

 To continue to substantiate the non-responsibility of the believer, as you might expect, the revised “gospel” also holds that a believer’s righteousness must be always and only an imputed righteousness.
-This has to be, of course, since, in this view, the believer has no dependable capacity for a reality-based righteousness – he is, after all, impotent.
-Thus, the revised gospel insists that God, then, can only assign righteousness to the believer as a benefit of the forgiveness found in the Cross of Christ.
+This has to be, of course, since, in this view, the believer has no dependable capacity for a reality-based righteousness – he is, after all, impotent against the sin impulse according to this bogus theology.
+Thus, the revised “gospel” insists that God, then, can only assign righteousness to the believer as a benefit of the forgiveness found in the Cross of Christ.

 Sounds great, right?
 But, in fact, this is a very twisted version of the redemptive truth.
 The mistake is one of degree.